 National Portrait Gallery

-With some 2300 European paintings on display, this is one of the richest art galleries in the world.
-There are seminal paintings from...
+With some 2300 European paintings on display, this is one of the world's richest art collections, with seminal paintings from every...

 The ‘royal parish church’ is a delightful fusion of classical and baroque styles.
 It was completed by James Gibbs in 1726 and serves as...

 In many ways Trafalgar Sq is is the centre of London, where rallies and marches take place, tens of thousands of revellers usher in the...

 The London Coliseum is home to the English National Opera (ENO), celebrated for making opera modern and more relevant, as all...

 This stunningly located restaurant above the excellent National Portrait Gallery – with views over Trafalgar Square and Westminster – is...

 National Portrait Gallery information

 What makes the National Portrait Gallery so compelling is its familiarity; in many cases you’ll have heard of the subject (royals, scientists, politicians, celebrities) or the artist (Andy Warhol, Annie Leibovitz, Sam Taylor-Wood).
 Highlights include the famous ‘Chandos portrait’ of William Shakespeare, the first artwork the gallery acquired (in 1856) and believed to be the only likeness made during the playwright’s lifetime, and a touching sketch of novelist Jane Austen by her sister.